 Plan Description.
-The Local Retiree Life Insurance Fund (LRLIF) is a cost-sharing multiple-employer defined benefit OPEB plan (Plan).
+The Local Retiree Life Insurance Fund (LRLIF) is a multiple-employer defined benefit OPEB plan.
 LRLIF benefits and other plan provisions are established by Chapter 40 of the Wisconsin Statutes.
 The Wisconsin Department of Employee Trust Funds (ETF) and the Group Insurance Board have statutory authority for program administration and oversight.
-The plan provides post-employment life insurance benefits for all eligible employees.
+The plan provides post-employment life insurance benefits for all eligible members.